What documents do I need to travel to the EU after Brexit?

 It's also advised that you take out travel insurance as your EHIC or GHIC won't cover everything e.g medical repatriation.
 Take your travel insurance documentation with you when you travel, whether this is printed out or on your phone.
 This way you can be confident that the details will be to hand should you need them.
 It’s also recommended that you leave the details with a friend or family member at home in case you need assistance at any point.

 Find out more about medical treatment in the EU after Brexit before you travel.

-If you’re taking your own vehicle, you will need a GB sticker.
+If you’re taking your own vehicle, from 28 September 2021, you need a UK sticker instead of a GB sticker.
 You might also need an international driving permit (IDP) to drive in some EU countries and Norway if you meet certain criteria.
-You must also carry your UK driving license with you.
+You must also carry your UK driving licence with you.
 For more information please visit our driving in the EU after Brexit page.

 You will also need to have the Vehicle Registration Document (V5C), or if the vehicle is rented or leased a Vehicle on Hire Certificate VE103B which can be obtained from the company who you leased or rented the vehicle from.
 Your vehicle could be seized if you are unable to prove that you have the owners permission to take the vehicle abroad.

 Now you know which documents you need to travel to the EU after Brexit, book your ferry crossing and start planning your next holiday today.